LEL-15/macros/README.md

 > Macros may cause unintended side effects, such as issues with performance.
 Please read the comments in each macro to understand how it works before running!

+Some other macros can be found here: https://foundry-vtt-community.github.io/wiki/Macros/

 ## Installation

 ### Usage as a Module